+Course Code : 7G586

 Course Name : NON CONVENTIONAL SOURCES OF ENERGY

-(PROFESSIONAL ELECTIVE-III)
+(PROFESSIONAL ELECTIVE - III)

-Course prerequisites: Thermal Engineering, Engineering Mathematics.
+Course prerequisites : Thermal Engineering, Engineering Mathematics.

-- To acquire sufficient knowledge on various types of renewable energy sources. - Obtain basic principles, storage and applications on Solar Energy. - To get knowledge on Sources and potentials of wind energy. - To get awareness on bio-mass and bio-gas utilization. - To get the working knowledge of geothermal energy, ocean energy and tidal & wave energy. - An ability to get awareness on direct energy conversion.
+- Able to grasp the role and potential of new and renewable source. - Recognize the principle, storage and applications of solar energy - Understand the sources and potentials of wind energy and also to comprehend the Principles of Bio-Conversion of bio-mass and bio-gas uses. - Explain the principle, working procedure and types of geothermal energy, ocean energy and tidal & wave energy. - Know the knowledge on direct energy conversion.

-- 1. Create awareness on role and potential of new and renewable source and basics of solar energy. - 2.
-Acquire the knowledge on different types of collectors and storage systems of solar energy and their applications. - 3.
-Achieve sufficient knowledge on Wind energy and Bio-mass energy. - 4.
+- 1. Create awareness on role and potential of new and renewable source and basics of solar energy. - 2. acquire the knowledge on different types of collectors and storage systems of solar energy and their applications. - 3. achieve sufficient knowledge on Wind energy and Bio-mass energy. - 4.
 Familiarize the student with the Geothermal and Ocean energy concepts and their potentiality - 5.
 Gain the knowledge on direct energy conversion.